Lord of Lorne: First creation

+Second creation

 The next creation was for Colin Campbell, 1st Earl of Argyll, the husband of Isabelle Stewart, daughter of John Stewart, 2nd Lord Lorne and niece of William Stewart, 1st Lord Innermeath, on 17 April 1470.
 The title was a subordinate title of the Earl of Argyll and from 1701 is a subordinate title of the Duke of Argyll.